Loading...

 Overview

-A substantial number of large mature trees surround Omaka Lodge, providing a structural backdrop to the gardens.
-Numerous varieties of Rhododendron, Camellia, Azalea and Maple abound, and there are plenty of other species, including a stunning blue Atlas Cedar (Cedrus atlantica ‘Glauca’) and, centre stage in the courtyard, a gorgeous yellow Gleditsia (Gleditsia ‘Golden Sunburst’) sits near a beautiful Kalmia (Kalmia latifolia).
+Omaka Lodge is a Garden of National Significance set on over 10 acres of land amidst New Zealand’sForgotten World.
+Some of our grounds are fenced off for sheep paddocks, but 3+ acres are home to our stunningly beautiful grounds featured in NZ House & Garden magazine, online and on TV.
+A taste of what to expect is introduced by fifty-plus Liquidambar trees lining our 300-metre-long sealed driveway.
+The garden consists of a variety of different areas, including The Champagne Lawn, The Knoll, The Dell, The Woodland Garden, The Secret Garden, The Wedding Garden, The Rill, and The Second Husband Garden (find out why this is so-named when you visit us!).
+There are plenty more unnamed parts of the garden, and all areas have unique characters.
+Many large mature trees surround Omaka Lodge, providing a structural backdrop to the gardens.
+Numerous varieties of Rhododendron, Camellia, Azalea and Maple abound, and there are plenty of other species, including centre stage in the courtyard, a gorgeous yellow Gleditsia (Gleditsia ‘Golden Sunburst’) that sits near an enormous Kalmia (Kalmia latifolia).
 Filling the numerous garden beds are thousands of plant species, including Bergenia, Hosta, Euphorbia, Rose, Astelia, Hydrangea, Astrantia, Heuchera and Alstroemeria.
 Several plants – including Deutzia, Nandina, Star Jasmine and red Berberis – are clipped into spirals, pillars, balls or clouds.
 The wide variety of plants ensures year-round colour and interest in the gardens – from Hellebores in winter to Bluebells and Daffodils in spring, Jasmine and Lillies in summer, and the fiery red Maple and golden-orange Liquidambar leaves in autumn.

 The Gardener

-When you make the journey to Omaka Lodge, you’ll be met by the owners and hosts, Chris & Scott, and the resident pets – Millie, an American Cocker Spaniel, and cats Baz and Mrs Poulouvitska (known as Mrs Poo in honour of the character into The Manor Born).
+When you make the journey to Omaka Lodge, you’ll be met by the owners and hosts, Chris & Scott, and the resident pets – Grayson & Katie, American Cocker Spaniels, and cats Baz and Mrs Poulouvitska (known as Mrs Poo in honour of the character in The Manor Born).
+A qualified landscape designer, Chris has two decades of experience in hospitality management, wedding planning and management, and, more recently, interior design.
+Scott, meanwhile, followed up a History degree with two decades in sales and marketing.
+Given his landscape and interior design expertise, it’s only fitting that Chris spends his time maintaining the extensive gardens at Omaka Lodge, and Scott takes care of Omaka Lodge’s sales, marketing and administration – before joining Chris on the grounds.

 Garden Size